 Finally, knockdown of CRED9 reduced the amount of a histone H3K27ac bound to the enhancer, indicating that the activity of the enhancer region was reduced.
 These results lead the authors to propose that CRED9 and other eRNAs may have an active role in enhancer function and gene regulation.

 Transcription initiation has several requirements.
 The chromatin structure must open to make the gene accessible to the transcriptional machinery.
 In eukaryotic cells, the promoter sequence of the gene must be bound by transcription factors that direct RNA polymerase to the gene to begin transcription.
 Transcription initiation is made more likely by the binding of activator proteins to other DNA regions near the promoter called enhancers, which can be located up- or downstream of the transcription start site.

 Genome-wide sequencing experiments have revealed that RNA molecules are transcribed from many enhancer regions, indicating the enhancer regions may not merely be binding sites for activator proteins.
 These enhancer RNAs (eRNAs) are non-coding RNAs (ncRNAs) and are not translated into proteins.
 It is possible that eRNAs may simply be the result of non-specific transcription by RNA polymerase and serve as a sign that chromatin is open and accessible to RNA polymerase in a region or DNA.
 Alternatively, there is evidence some eRNAs may serve an active role in regulating gene expression by themselves binding to and changing the activity of proteins.

 In addition to multichannel and NIR fluorescent imaging, the Sapphire Biomolecular Imager provides chemiluminescence, densitometry, phosphor and white light imaging of blots, gels, tissues, and more.
-Learn more about the Sapphire Imager and how Azure can support your research by clicking here.
+Download a free copy of the Sapphire Applications Booklet and learn about how you can add more applications to your arsenal here.